Get money-saving tips in your inbox.

 Home Buyers' Plan (HBP)

 If you have a Registered Retirement Savings Plan (RRSP) and you are a first-time home buyer, you can dip into it tax-free to buy your home via the Home Buyers' Plan.
-Currently, the withdrawal limit to $35,000, and it’s applicable to withdrawals made about March 19, 2019.
-But keep in mind, you have 15 years to pay back the withdrawn funds.
+Currently, the withdrawal limit to $60,000 beginning in the 2024 tax year.
+The new grace period to begin repayment is five years, and you have 15 years after that to complete paying back the withdrawn funds.

 GST/HST New Housing Rebate

 You can apply for the rebate by filling out the New Housing Rebate Application for Houses Purchased from a Builder, and filing it with Revenue Canada.
 Those living in Ontario also need to fill out the Ontario Rebate Schedule .
 If you are building your own home, you’ll also need to submit a construction summary worksheet.
-And you have to include supporting documents if a vendor didn’t charge you HST or GST on your invoice.
+You will also have to include supporting documents if a vendor didn’t charge you HST or GST on your invoice.

 CMHC Eco Plus

 The rebate is currently meant for newer and newly constructed homes.
-So, if you’re looking for a new home, consider choosing one that’s been certified by a program recognized by the CMHC Eco Plus program, and with a recent EnerGuide rating provided by an NRCan approved energy advisor.
+So, if you’re looking for a new home, consider choosing one that’s been certified by a program recognized by the CMHC Eco Plus program.
+The programs vary from province to province and may include LEED Building Design, Energy Star, Novoclimat and others.

 To apply, fill out the application, and send the completed application with your home’s energy report, to the Canada Mortgage and Housing Corporation.
-“Borrowers have two years from the date closing of the mortgage loan insured with CMHC to apply for the refund,” says Mapendere.
-“Once received, processing of the refund can take up to 20 business days.”
+Your application must be submitted within 24 months from the closing date of your mortgage.

 Maybe you don’t qualify for one or more of Canada’s homebuying programs because your income is too low.
 The good news is that you still have options.
-Most provinces, and even some municipalities, have some sort of down payment assistance in place.
+Most provinces, and even some municipalities, have down payment assistance in place.

 In Prince Edward Island, for instance, eligible buyers can get a conditionally interest-free loan of 5% of the purchase price.
 And in Manitoba, the Rural Homeownership Program has a pathway that makes it easier to purchase a home outside of major cities.

-While Canada’s homebuying programs aren’t technically considered home buying grants, per se, they can significantly help lower the amount you’ll pay for your home.
+Canada’s homebuying programs can significantly help lower the amount you’ll pay for your home.
 Make sure to consider all homeownership assistance programs in your province to ensure you’re not leaving any money on the table when it comes time to buy a home.

 Today’s lowest rates in